Juke-Duke/ScalarKit/README.md

 proneInteger.Errors; // List of Error objects
 ```
 Both ways allow you to create an `ErrorProne` from:
-- A value
+- A starting value.
-- A starting error
+- A starting error.
-- A list of errors
+- A list of errors.
 ```cs
 ErrorProne<int> proneInteger = 69;